pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 2. Refer to [Quick Start](/tidb-cloud/tidb-cloud-quickstart.md) to create a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) cluster for the PoC.

 Capacity planning is recommended for cluster sizing before you create a cluster.
-You can start with estimated numbers of TiDB, TiKV, or TiFlash<sup>beta</sup> nodes, and scale out the cluster later to meet performance requirements.
+You can start with estimated numbers of TiDB, TiKV, or TiFlash nodes, and scale out the cluster later to meet performance requirements.
 You can find more details in the following documents or consult our support team.

 - For more information about estimation practice, see [Size Your TiDB](/tidb-cloud/size-your-cluster.md).
 - For configurations of the dedicated cluster, see [Create a TiDB Cluster](/tidb-cloud/create-tidb-cluster.md).
-Configure the cluster size for TiDB, TiKV, and TiFlash<sup>beta</sup> (optional) respectively.
+Configure the cluster size for TiDB, TiKV, and TiFlash (optional) respectively.
 - For how to plan and optimize your PoC trial points consumption effectively, see [FAQ](#faq) in this document.
 - For more information about scaling, see [Scale Your TiDB Cluster](/tidb-cloud/scale-tidb-cluster.md).